wazuh/wazuh-documentation/source/gcp/supported-services/cloud_audit_logs.rst

     :align: center
     :width: 100%

-If you need information about all the Google services with audit logs that the Wazuh GCP module could analyze, visit `the Google Cloud documentation <https://cloud.google.com/logging/docs/audit/services>`__.
+Visit the `the Google Cloud documentation <https://cloud.google.com/logging/docs/audit/services>`__ to learn more about the different Google services capable of writing audit logs.